 This module was inspired by two papers, one by Liddell and one by Silcocks.
 The purpose of the procedure is to estimate the confidence interval for a rate ratio.
 In practice, this will often be the Standardized Mortality Ratio, the Standardised Morbidity Ratio (SMR) or the Comparative Mortality Figure (CMF).
 The rate ratio is most suited to study events in a constant domain while the denominator -i.e. the population at risk- is very large.
 For those who work with events in smaller samples this module is less interesting and the risk ratio or odds ratio will probably be more appropriate.
 The risk ratio and the odds ratio are implemented on the SISA website by the procedures t-test and two by two tables, and in the SISA-tables program.

 The module presents various approximations for the confidence interval for the rate ratio.
 First, the exact confidence interval for the rate ratio by way of a Chi-square transformation of the Poisson is given.
 Liddell discusses this method.
 The way this is implemented results in an exact estimation of the Poisson confidence interval of about four significant digits precision.
-If the number of events exceeds 80, precision will decrease rapidly and it might be a better idea to use the Poisson process approximation, also discussed by Liddell.
+If the count of events exceeds 80, precision will decrease rapidly and it might be a better idea to use the Poisson process approximation, also discussed by Liddell.
 The program issues a warning when this seems advisable.

 Silcocks discusses in the same paper the use of the Fieller interval as an alternative to the Binomial method.
-The Fieller Confidence Interval has two applications: 1) The Fieller estimate is a method to estimate the approximate confidence interval around a rate ratio when there is error in both the observed and the expected value and the number of cases is relatively large.
-For very large numbers, the Fieller provides a good method to approximate the results of the exact Binomial/Incomplete Beta method, which is also presented in the module.
-The Incomplete Beta method is the more suitable exact method for estimating the confidence interval around a rate ratio with error in both the observed and the expected values, but the method may not work well for a very large number of observations; 2) The Fieller method makes it possible to take covariance between the observation and the expectation into account.
+The Fieller Confidence Interval has two applications: 1) The Fieller estimate is a method to estimate the approximate confidence interval around a rate ratio when there is error in both the observed and the expected value and the count of cases is relatively large.
+For very large counts, the Fieller provides a good method to approximate the results of the exact Binomial/Incomplete Beta method, which is also presented in the module.
+The Incomplete Beta method is the more suitable exact method for estimating the confidence interval around a rate ratio with error in both the observed and the expected values, but the method may not work well for a very large count of observations; 2) The Fieller method makes it possible to take covariance between the observation and the expectation into account.
 This would be relevant if the observations are a subset of the data on the basis of which the expectation was calculated.
 For example, the Standardised Mortality Ratio is often calculated by applying data of the national population to the local population.
 The mortality in Hampshire could be compared with the national mortality by using an expectation calculated by applying the national age-specific death rates (the standard) to the population of Hampshire (the index).
-A major crash on the motorway in Hampshire would show up in both the observation of the number of deaths in Hampshire and in the national death rates, which are used to calculate the expectation.
-Silcocks (1994) proposes the covariance 'q' parameter for the Fieller in such a case to be: q=Sum(d(i)*n(i)/N(i))/d-tot whereby, d(i) number of deaths in the index population in the i-th age band, n(i) number of individuals in the i-th age band of the index population which are part of the standard population, N(i) number of individuals in the i-th age band in the standard population, d-tot, total number of deaths in the index population.
-The q-covariance parameter is entered in the program in the right bottom '(Co-)Variance' box.
+A major crash on the motorway in Hampshire would show up in both the observation of the count of deaths in Hampshire and in the national death rates, which are used to calculate the expectation.
+Silcock (1994) proposes the covariance "q" parameter for the Fieller in such a case to be: q=Sum(d(i)*n(i)/N(i))/d-tot whereby, d(i) count of deaths in the index population in the i-th age band, n(i) count of individuals in the i-th age band of the index population which are part of the standard population, N(i) count of individuals in the i-th age band in the standard population, d-tot, total count of deaths in the index population.
+The q-covariance parameter is entered in the program in the right bottom "(Co-)Variance" box.
 The default setting of this parameter is zero.
 The Fieller will give an estimate only if the expected value is larger than one.
 Thus, real cases or a mean of real cases is considered and not a proportion.

-Lastly: the Walds approximation (Rothman and Greenland, 1998); the square root, normal deviate and the Poisson process (Liddell, 1984); and a logarithmic estimate are presented.
+Lastly: the Walds approximation (Rothman and Greenland, 1998); the square root (or Vandenbroucke), normal deviate and the Poisson process (or Byar)(Liddell, 1984); a logarithmic estimate and a suggestion by Pearson are presented.